Sometimes we are given a formula, such as something from geometry, and we need to solve for some variable other than the "standard" one.

 Content Continues Below

 One of the dictionary definitions of "literal" is "related to or being comprised of letters", and variables are sometimes referred to as literals.
-So "solving literal equations" seems to be another way of saying "taking an equation with lots of letters, and solving for one letter in particular."
+So "solving literal equations" is another way of saying "taking an equation with lots of letters, and solving for one letter in particular."

 At first glance, these exercises appear to be much worse than our usual solving exercises, but they really aren't that bad.
-We pretty much do what we've done all along for solving linear equations and other sorts of equation; the only substantial difference is that, due to all the variables, we won't be able to simplify our work as we go along, nor as much as we're used to at the end.
-Here's how solving literal equations works:
+We pretty much do what we've done all along for solving linear equations and other sorts of equation.
+The only substantial difference here is that, due to all the variables, we won't be able to simplify our work as we go along, nor as much as we're used to at the end.

 This is the formula for the area A of a rectangle with base b and height h.
 They're asking me to solve this formula for the base b.